New

 The Society

-The Heron-Allen Society was formed at a meeting at the West Sussex Record Office in Chichester on 5th June 2000.
+The Heron-Allen Society was formed at a meeting at the West Sussex Record Office in Chichester on 5th June 2000 (minutes).
+Founding members present included Ivor E. Jones (grandson of Edward Heron-Allen), Professor Brian W. Harvey, Carol Harvey, Thomas J. McCann (WSRO), Peter Wilkinson (WSRO), and Ray Russell (Tartarus Press).

-The objectives of the Society are to study and record all aspects of the life and interests of Edward Heron-Allen, 1861-1943 and to promote his work.
+The objectives of the Society were to study and record all aspects of the life and interests of Edward Heron-Allen, F.R.C.,1861-1943, and to promote his work.
+The Society encouraged the publication of material by or about Edward Heron Allen, initially in separate studies related to his various interests, with the ultimate goal of a comprehensive biography.